learn-co-curriculum/dsc-quiz-numpy-pandas/README.md

 ( ) `numpy.array([1, 2, 3])`

+?: Question 2

-?: What is the output of the following code?
+What is the output of the following code?

 ```python